CLIMP: Contrastive Language-Image Mamba Pretraining: Results

-\paragraph{Experimental Setup.} We train all models on CC12M~\cite{cc12m} for 10 epochs at $224 \times 224$ resolution using AdamW with cosine learning rate schedule (peak LR $5 \times 10^{-5}$), batch size 2048, and projection dimension 768.
+\textbf{Experimental Setup.} We train all models on CC12M~\cite{cc12m} for 10 epochs at $224 \times 224$ resolution using AdamW with cosine learning rate schedule (peak LR $5 \times 10^{-5}$), batch size 2048, and projection dimension 768.
 All vision encoders are base-sized ($\sim$86M parameters) initialized from ImageNet-1K~\cite{deng2009imagenet}.
 For \method, we use VMamba-B~\cite{liu2024vmamba} as vision encoder with two text encoder variants: Mamba-1 (1.4B)~\cite{gu2024mamba} and Mamba-2 (1.3B)~\cite{dao2024mamba2}.
-We compare against three transformer baselines, all using LLaMA-3.2-1B~\cite{touvron2023llama} (1.23B) as text encoder: RoPE-ViT~\cite{heo2024ropevit}, which uses Rotary Position Embeddings for resolution-flexible encoding; FlexViT~\cite{beyer2023flexvit}, trained with randomized patch sizes for arbitrary resolution inference; and NaFlex-ViT~\cite{dehghani2024naflex}, which processes native resolutions without resizing via sequence packing.
+We compare against three transformer baselines, all using LLaMA-3.2-1B~\cite{touvron2023llama} as text encoder: RoPE-ViT~\cite{heo2024ropevit}, FlexViT~\cite{beyer2023flexvit}, and NaFlex-ViT~\cite{dehghani2023patch}.
+To further strengthen the comparison, we include a MetaCLIP-ViT-B/16 baseline pretrained on MetaCLIP-400M~\cite{xu2024demystifying} - a dataset 400$\times$ larger than ImageNet-1K.

+Our evaluation follows the controlled-comparison paradigm adopted in recent vision-language research~\cite{liu-etal-2025-data-language}: all models are trained on the same dataset with identical protocols, isolating architectural differences from confounding factors such as dataset scale or curation.
+Our scaling experiments (Section~\ref{sec:scaling}) confirm that \method's advantages are consistent across data and model sizes with unsaturated performance curves, indicating the scalability of our results.